ska-telescope/ska-mid-cbf-common-test-infrastructure/README.md

 ## Services

-ska-mid-cbf-common-test-infrastructure contains multiple serivces for usage in test repositories with service source code located in the **src** directory and service unit testing located in the **tests** directory.
+ska-mid-cbf-common-test-infrastructure contains multiple services for usage in test repositories with service source code located in the **src** directory and service unit testing located in the **tests** directory.

 ### List of Current Services
 - assertive_logging_observer